Uttarakhand: Government and administration

+The State Politics is heavily dominated by the Bharatiya Janata Party (BJP) since 2017 with the Indian National Congress as the chief Opposition.

 Culture

 Architecture and crafts

-Among the prominent local crafts is wood carving known as Likhai, which appears most frequently in the ornately decorated temples of Uttarakhand.
+Among the prominent local crafts is wood carving known as Likhai, which appears most frequently in the ornately decorated temples of the Kumaon region in Uttarakhand.
 Intricately carved designs of floral patterns, deities, and geometrical motifs also decorate the doors, windows, ceilings, and walls of village houses.
 Paintings and murals are used to decorate both houses and temples.

-Pahari painting is a form of painting that flourished in the region between the 17th and 19th century.
-Mola Ram started the Garhwal Branch of the Kangra school of painting.
-Guler State was known as the "cradle of Kangra paintings".
+Garwhali Miniature painting is a form of miniature painting that flourished in the region between the 17th and 19th century.
+Mola Ram is credited as the true father of the Garhwali Branch of the wider Pahari School.
 Kumaoni art often is geometrical in nature, while Garhwali art is known for its closeness to nature.

-Other crafts of Uttarakhand include handcrafted gold jewellery, basketry from Garhwal, woollen shawls, scarves, and rugs.
-The latter are mainly produced by the Bhotiyas of northern Uttarakhand.
+Aipan is a GI certified Kumaoni ritual folk art done mainly during special ceremonies, the festival of Diwali, marriages and other religious rituals.
+Its predominantly female practitioners believe that it invokes a divine power which brings about good fortune and deters evil.
+The art is special as it is done on empty walls, which are brick-red in colour, called geru.
+The actual art is done with a white paste made of rice flour.